 5. Practice between feeds when your baby is neither too hungry nor too full.

 8. Ensure your hands are clean and warm and you have no jewellery on that can scratch your baby’s skin.
-Keep your oil to hand in a saucer, dishes are too easily spilt.
+Keep your oil to hand in a saucer, dishes are too easily spilled.

 10. Make sure you and your baby will remain undisturbed for at least 45 minutes.

-It will also enable the baby to breathe deeper (some 26,000 times every 24 hours) and improve their temperament.
+It will also enable the baby to breathe deeper (some 65,000 times every twenty-four hours) and improve their temperament.
 This is a significant daily increase in oxygen.
 This will boost the baby’s immune system and aid in their growth and development.

-Other advantages of specialised baby massage is improved circulation, joint mobility, muscular tonus and in the development of up-right posture and mobility, ensuring a well balanced body with a wider range of movement.
+Other advantages of specialised baby massage are improved circulation, joint mobility, muscular tonus and in the development of up-right posture and mobility, ensuring a well-balanced body with a wider range of movement.

-On a most profound level, even people in deep coma’s have found to have improved heart rates when their hands are held, where on a more superficial note, waitresses who touch their customers on the shoulder when returning their change, receive a larger tip than those who don’t.
+On a most profound level, even people in deep comas have been found to have improved heart rates when their hands are held, whereas on a more superficial note, waitresses who touch their customers on the shoulder when returning their change receive a larger tip than those who don’t.

-Try this: Place your hands in ‘prayer position’ and bring them as close as you can to each other without touching.
-Even if your hands are cold you will still feel the warmth of the energy being transmitted from one hand to the other.
-This the healing power of touch which when applied with love and compassion can offer so much to the health of babies and children.
+Try this: Place your hands in a ‘prayer position’ and bring them as close as you can to each other without touching.
+Even if your hands are cold, you will still feel the warmth of the energy being transmitted from one hand to the other.
+This is the healing power of touch, which when applied with love and compassion, can offer so much to the health of babies and children.

-I initiated baby massage in to my post natal yoga sessions which I first gave some forty years ago and since then my following what babies have shown me has resulted in ‘Developmental Baby Massage’ a sequence designed to help the young baby fulfil their need for touch while fulfilling their potential at each stage of their early development.
+Peter initiated baby massage into post-natal yoga sessions, which he first gave some forty years ago, resulting in ‘Developmental Baby Massage,’ a sequence designed to help the young baby fulfill their need for touch while fulfilling their potential at each stage of their early development.